Julian Brazier: Parliamentary career

 Towards the end of the Lebanese Civil War, Brazier visited Beirut and Lebanese president Michel Aoun, while the city was besieged by Syrian occupation forces.
 In 1996 he returned, organising the British delegation to an Anglo-Lebanese conference on Freedom and Democracy held in defiance of the Syrian-backed regime but attended by the UK and US ambassadors.
 He later returned in 2006 as UK representative at an international protest against the treatment of Lebanese lawyer, Dr Muhamad Mugraby, who had exposed the arrest and illegal detentions during the Syrian-dominated era.

 Brazier consistently voted against bills furthering LGBT rights, including equaling the age of consent, civil partnerships and scrapping the controversial Section 28 act, which banned teachers from "promoting homosexuality" or "teaching ... the acceptability of homosexuality as a pretended family relationship".
 He opposed the legalisation of same-sex marriage, saying that it would "undermine a treasured institution and could have unforeseen consequences".
 Brazier was also quoted as saying, "We shouldn’t allow an institution of this importance to be re-defined simply to meet a rights agenda".

 Because of his earlier career, Brazier has a special interest in the armed forces and was an advocate of military issues in the House of Commons.
 He was also a member of the Public Bill Committee for the Defence Reform Act 2014.
 In 2010, Brazier was appointed by Prime Minister David Cameron as a member of a three person commission to plan the future of Britain's reserve armed forces.
 This reported in July 2011, providing a blueprint which was subsequent largely adopted by the government in its 2013 white paper.
 In May 2014, he was one of eight candidates for the chairmanship of the House of Commons Defence Select Committee.
 Although unsuccessful, he came third on the first round, and was eliminated after six rounds of voting.
 He served as a member of the committee from 2010 to 2014, when he was appointed Minister for Reserves at the Ministry of Defence.

 As co-chairman of the All Party Group for Adventure and Recreation in Society, Brazier campaigned against the impact of so-called compensation culture and excessive health and safety legislation on adventure opportunities for young people.
 For this, he was shortlisted for the Grassroot Diplomat Initiative Award in 2015, and he remains in the directory of the Grassroot Diplomat Who's Who publication.

 Brazier was knighted in the 2017 New Year Honours.
 At the general election 2017, he narrowly lost his seat to Labour's Rosie Duffield.

 Subsequent career

-Following his defeat in the 2017 general election, Brazier became non-executive chairman of a 'counter terrorism' security company, and non-executive director of a virtual reality startup, as well as a member of the Council of the Air League.
+Following his defeat in the 2017 general election, Brazier became non-executive chairman of a 'counter-terrorism' security company, and non-executive director of a virtual reality startup, as well as a member of the Council of the Air League.
 He remains a trustee of the Summer Camps Trust.

+He was Honorary Colonel of the Land Information Assurance Group Army Reserve until August 2023, when his commission with the Land Forces also expired.